Modes of Reproduction in Animals

 Oviparous animals

-Fertilization in oviparous animals can occur internally or externally to the body, but the development of the embryo will always take place outside the body of the female.
+Fertilization in oviparous animals can occur internally or externally to the body.
+However, oviparity refers to the development of the embryo taking place outside the body of the female.

-This is why the characteristics of the egg are essential for it to develop outside of their parent.
-Therefore, some oviparous produce dry eggs that are capable of resisting contact with the air, since they have a protective cover (shell), as is the case of birds and reptiles.
-The largest egg in this type of reproduction that we find today is that of the ostrich (Struthio camelus).
+This is why the characteristics of the egg are essential for the embryo to develop outside of their parent.
+In this way, some oviparous produce dry eggs that are capable of resisting contact with the air, since they have a protective cover (shell).
+This is the case of birds and reptiles, although the characteristics of the shell can differ.
+The largest egg in this type of reproduction that we find today is that of the common ostrich (Struthio camelus).

-Other groups of oviparous, such as most fish, some reptiles, amphibians and insect, produce smaller eggs that are not calcified.
+Other groups of oviparous, produce smaller eggs that are not calcified such as most fish, some reptiles, amphibians and insects.
 In many cases this process occurs in an aquatic environment.
 Some oviparous animals leave their eggs once they are expelled, allowing their young to face the dangers of life alone.
-Others will take care of them until a certain age, by protecting them and even providing them with food once they're born.
+Others will take care of them until a certain age, by protecting them and even providing them with food once they are born.

-Within the oviparous, we also find two primitive mammals that reproduce this way: the platypus (Ornithorhynchus anatinus) and the echidna, such as the species Tachyglossus aculeatus.
+Within the group known as oviparous animals, we also find two primitive mammals known as monotremes that reproduce this way.
+They are the platypus (Ornithorhynchus anatinus) and the echidna (family Tachyglossidae).

 Examples of oviparous animals